 In order to avoid infringing on copyright law, provide links to electronic resources rather than providing PDFs or other documents.
 If you copy the URL in your address bar, students will most likely be unable to access the article.
 Instead, you will need to find a permanent link that will lead directly to the page with the document.
 Depending on the vendor, this link may be called: Permalink, stable link, document URL, bookmark this document, direct link, etc.

-The easiest way to link to a library resource is through Summon https://regent.summon.serialssolutions.com/#!/advanced.
+The easiest way to link to a library resource is through Primo, our system that searches our catalog and databases.
 Find the article or book to which you wish to link.
 Click on Preview, then Permanent Link.
 Copy the link.
-This link takes the student to the Summon interface record, and they can click through to the full text or catalog record.
+This link takes the student to the Primo interface record, and they can click through to the full text or catalog record.
 Note: some older links may need to be updated because our system has changed.

 If you prefer to go directly to the resource, you can find direct links to books by clicking on the Summon record, and in our catalog record that opens, click "Permanent Link" then copy and paste the url in the browser.
 For articles in databases that we provide, there is often a direct link provided in the database.